 Students from various disciplines will work together on a production to gain a better understanding of the challenges you encounter when developing a project.
 You will learn important lessons from project pre-production and planning to completion while working with artists and programmers.
-This includes writing project documentation, setting schedules and budgets, producing assets, testing and contributing to the development process of a game project.
-For students enrolled in or after August 2018, this assessment has been expanded to include all information previously found in Production Planning to allow for a more streamlined approach.
+This includes writing project documentation, setting schedules and budgets, producing assets, testing, and contributing to the development process of a game project.